What is Your Caregiver rate?

-Determine your caregiver rate
+Key ways to determine your caregiver rate

-You need to think about how much you will charge for your time as a caregiver before you accept a position.
+You definitely need to think about how much you will charge for your time as a caregiver before you accept a position.

-Will you charge by the hour, week, month or yearly salary?
+- Will you charge by the hour, week, month or yearly salary?

 Caregiver services that you offer determine your caregiver rate